aly-fly/BigWallClock/README.md

 ![.](/Photo/controller.jpg)

 ### Clock hands and numbers
-Everything designed in Fusion 360 and printed from PLA or PETG.
+Everything designed in Autodesk Fusion Personal and printed from PLA or PETG.

 ![.](/Photo/printer.jpg)

 ### LED strip
 120 LEDs is a nice number to have one pixel per minute plus one in between.
 60 LEDs per meter is a good choice for nice and uniform colors.
 The Chinese guys [delivered again](https://www.aliexpress.com/item/1005006838558445.html).
+LED strip is mounted using custom brackets, as can be seen in the folder ´3D_Design >> images´

 ### Power supply
 Such a project can't be battery powered.
 A standard 24 V, 1 A, wall-plug supply works well.
 24 V is for the motor driver.